argonaut0/xypher/README.md

 Notes: Invalid inputs will result in no operations performed.
 Exceptions are handled by the javafx library, so the overall application is robust.

+###Phase 4: Task 2:
+Type Hierarchy:
+- Encoder interface represents anything that can be used to encode text.
+- Encoder specifies two methods, String -> String encode() and String -> String decode().
+- Cipher implements Encoder, is an abstract representation of a Cipher.
+- Cipher's implementation of encode/decode calls abstract encodeLetter() and abstract decodeLetter() on each letter in the string
+- Each class that extends Cipher (ciphers package) simply overrides encodeLetter() and decodeLetter() in different ways to transform text. eg CaesarCipher shifts the letter by a certain number
+- The other subclass of Encoder is CipherSequence
+- CipherSequence stores a sequence of Ciphers and its implementation of encode() and decode() recursively calls encode() and decode() in all the Ciphers stored, encoding/decoding the text sequentially.

 ## References
  (To be formatted)
  - https://www.tutorialspoint.com/java/java_documentation.htm